ros2/ros2_documentation/source/Tutorials/Advanced/Simulators/Gazebo/Gazebo.rst

 ROS 2
 ^^^^^

-For ROS 2 you should follow the `ROS 2 install instructions <../../../../Installation>`.
+For ROS 2 you should follow the :doc:`ROS 2 install instructions <../../../../Installation>`.

 Gazebo
 ^^^^^^